aprijunaidi/scopus-wos-combine/README.md

 Once you have downloaded the Scopus and WoS databases in BibTeX format, the next step is to process and combine these databases using R console.
 Here's a step-by-step guide on how to do this:

 ## Step 1: Load the Required Libraries
+Please [create an Issue] (https://github.com/aprijunaidi/scopus-wos-combine/issues) for any improvements, suggestions, or errors in the content.
 First, we need to load the necessary R libraries.
 For this project, we will primarily be using 'convert2df' for converting BibTeX files to data frames, and `mergeDbSources` for data merger (combine).

 ```r